EveryPCOSBody

 About Polycystic Ovary Syndrome (PCOS)

 Polycystic Ovary Syndrome (PCOS) is a highly complex metabolic/endocrine syndrome that affects multiple systems within the body.
 PCOS is a misnomer, as a patient doesn't have to have polycystic or even cystic ovary(ies) to have this syndrome.
-Cystic ovaries are only one possible side effect/symptom of the syndrome.
+Cystic ovaries are only one possible symptom of the syndrome.
+Cysts are even misnomers, as the "cysts" on a PCOS patient's ovaries are actually underdeveloped follicles.

 History of PCOS